 Nicky spends much of her spare time assisting others through the Learn to Row programme and coaching Development Squads.
-When not out in her double with Rachel & Coach Ollie, she can be found in a single or punishing an Erg!
+Nicky is a member of the competitive Masters Women's Squad and focuses primarily on sculling.

 Fiona joined our Learn to Row course in the summer of 2017, was bitten by the rowing bug and decided to join as a full member.
 Always eager to learn, she has immersed herself in the Development crew programme in order to increase her fitness and improve her rowing technique.
 As a successful competitive swimmer in her native New Zealand, she loves the water and finds singling a zen like experience!

 Fiona works in a senior management role focusing on Safety and Compliance and will be working with the club to ensure Eton Excelsior leads the way with exemplary Safety standards and practices.

 David manages all the finances, admin, and contracts for EERC.
 Introduced to the Club in 2011 by his daughters who were National champions during their time at Eton, he likes to row in a double with Nick White, though is to be seen annually in a Quad on the Tideway!!!

 You will see him on the water very early morning every weekend, and he spends his summer evenings in his single; he really needs to get a life outside of rowing!
 (Which of course he has as he has a mean golf handicap!).